Symplectic mechanics of relativistic spinning compact bodies. III. quadratic-in-spin integrability in Type-D Einstein spacetimes: persistence and breakdown: Equations of motion at quadratic order in spin

 In contrast, the dynamical mass $\mu$ is not, in general, conserved at this order.
-Using \eqref{EoM}, \eqref{eq:def-norms}, \eqref{FNquad} and \eqref{momvelTD}, one find $\dot{\mu} = (1/6)\, J^{abcd} \, \dot{R}_{abcd} + O(3)$, which need not vanish.
-However, since the derivative of $J^{abcd}$ itself is at least $O(3)$ for given its functional form \eqref{Jabcd}, the Leibniz rule clearly hints to a notion of approximately conserved mass.
-In fact, the combination
+Using \eqref{EoM}, \eqref{eq:def-norms}, \eqref{FNquad} and \eqref{momvelTD}, one finds $\dot{\mu} = (1/6)\, J^{abcd} \, \dot{R}_{abcd} + O(3)$, which needs not vanish.
+However, since the derivative of $J^{abcd}$ itself is at least $O(3)$ given its functional form \eqref{Jabcd}, the Leibniz rule clearly hints at a notion of approximately conserved mass.
+Indeed, the combination

-is indeed conserved through $O(2)$ \cite{DiI.70,Ma.15,Ha.23,ComDruVin.23}.
+is indeed conserved at quadratic order in spin \cite{DiI.70,Ma.15,Ha.23,ComDruVin.23}.
 Note that the mass $\tilde{\mu}$ is only conserved in this quadratic-in-spin model, i.e., with $J^{abcd}$ as given by \eqref{Jabcd}.
-For other quadrupole models, e.g.\ tidally induced, the numerical coefficient $1/6$ can differ (see \cite{Ra.Iso.Dru.AstroTIDAL.26,Ha.23}), or they may not even exist any notion of conserved mass for more generic quadrupole models.
+For other quadrupole models, e.g., tidally induced, the numerical coefficient $1/6$ differs (see \cite{Chen.al.19,Ha.23,Ra.NoCarter.26}), or there may not even exist any notion of conserved mass for more generic quadrupole models.